How many applications does the School of Physician Assistant Studies receive each year?

 Applicants are discouraged from sending additional materials unless requested to do so.
 In most cases, the items required for the CASPA application provide sufficient information for the Admissions Committee to conduct a thorough review of an application.
 However, if the Admissions Committee determines that additional materials are needed, the Program will contact the applicant to request specific materials.

-How will I know that all my application paperwork has been received by the School of Physician Assistant Studies?
+How will I know that all my application paperwork has been received by UF’s School of Physician Assistant Studies?

-Once CASPA verifies information provided on the application and forwards the application to the School of PAS, the Admissions Office will inform the applicant that the application has been received by the School.
-If an application is incomplete (missing items such as GRE scores, references, etc.), the School will notify the applicant.
+Once CASPA verifies the information you provided on the application and forwards the application to UF, the PA Admissions Office will inform the applicant that the application has been received.
+If an application is incomplete (missing items such as GRE scores, references, etc.), the UF PA Admissions Office will notify the applicant.
 Following receipt of any missing items, the applicant will again be notified that the application is complete.

 When are applicants invited for interview?

-The School begins conducting interviews in late August or early September and continues through December.
-As soon as CASPA processes an application and forwards it to the School, the Admissions Committee reviews the application and determines whether an applicant is to be invited for interview.
-If so, several weeks prior to the scheduled interview date the School will invite the applicant for interview.
-Because of the heavy volume of applications and the time required for CASPA to complete its verification of each application, invitations for interview can be extended as late as the end of November, before interviews close and final selections are made.
+The School begins conducting interviews in late August or early September and interviews continue through December.
+As soon as CASPA processes an application and forwards it to UF, the Admissions Committee reviews the application and determines whether an applicant is to be invited for interview.
+Several weeks prior to the scheduled interview date UF PA Admissions Office will extend the invitation for interview.
+Because of the heavy volume of applications and the time required for CASPA to complete its verification of each application, invitations for interview extend into mid-November.

 When is the final selection for an entering class made?

-Final selections are made in December, and offers of seats in the entering class are extended into early January.
-All applicants, whether offered seats in the class or not, are notified of the Admissions Committee’s decision regarding their application.
+Final selections are made in December.
+Offers of seats to our entering class may extend into early January.
+All applicants are notified of the Admissions Committee’s final decision by the end of December.